JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 \textbf{1) The Flow of the Iterative Algorithm}

 Algorithm \ref{alg:alg1} illustrates the overall flow of the iterative algorithm, which takes the smart contract source code as input and produces the differences between the states reached by privileged accounts and ordinary accounts as output.
-Note that the steps about state update, e.g. Line 11, will be introduced in part 2).
 The detailed flow is as follows: